YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I plan the hairline for the face, the donor capacity, the future hair loss pattern, and the patient’s age.
 A mature and natural hairline may be less dramatic in the first moment, but it is usually safer and more elegant over time.
 If a patient has limited donor capacity or progressive thinning, the wedding date does not change the biology.
 It should not push the surgeon into using too many grafts too early.

-This is why natural hairline design matters so much.
-The goal is not to win a short term photo.
-The goal is to create a result that still makes sense years later.
-A wedding is important, but your donor area is a lifetime budget.
+Before a major life event, natural hairline design matters more than a dramatic short-term photo.
+I am trying to create a result that still makes sense years later.
+A wedding is one day, but your donor area is a lifetime budget.

 Should medication or ongoing hair loss change the plan?